smart-home/smarthome-deployment/README.md

 Install *ansbile*: `[sudo] pip install ansible` and check that `ansible-playbook` got added to your `$PATH`.

+Then put a ssh keyfile with read access to the following repositories on GitHub at the path `roles/hub/files/smarthome-services`:

+* smart-home/smarthome-hub-sync
+* smart-home/smart-home-config

 NOTE: these playbooks have been tested with passwordless keyfile access to both GitHub and EC2.
 They might get stuck with password prompts.
 Consider using `ssh-agent`.

 ## EC2